ltiao/ltiao.github.io.nikola/posts/re-implementing-the-kubernetes-guestbook-example-with-flask-and-nginx/index.rst

 ..  image:: //cloud.google.com/container-engine/images/guestbook.png
     :align: center

-This seemed like an ideal starting point for deploying my Flask_ applications that uses a similar stack, and also makes use of redis master/slaves.
+This seemed like an ideal starting point for deploying my Flask_ applications with a similar stack, and also makes use of redis master/slaves.
 The difficulty I found with readily making use of this example as a starting point is that the frontend is implemented in PHP, which is considerably different to modern paradigms (Node.js, Flask/Django, Rails, etc.) As described in the README: